Meal Planning: Your Index to Fighting Cancer

 There are many days when I get home from work and the last thing I want to do is cook, much less think about what to cook!
 What helps me the most is to have the meal already planned out so that when I get home I just need to put it together.
 Or even better is to prepare something ahead of time, in a crock-pot or the weekend before.
 That way you just have to heat it up.

 Here is a tool that I find handy in order to eliminate the hassle of trying to think about what to make for dinner.
-It's called the "meal planner".
-I got it from the NC government's public health department and their website called 'My Eat Smart Move More NC' (myeatsmartmovemore.com).
+I call it the “Favorite Recipes Worksheet.”

 This sheet encourages you to keep a list of all your tried and true main dishes and sides.
 Often when I'm planning a week of meals, I forget what meals I like and can cook.
 By using this list, it makes my planning of meals for the week much quicker.

-The "meal planner" is also useful when grocery shopping to make sure that you have the ingredients needed.
+The worksheet is also useful when grocery shopping to make sure that you have the ingredients needed.
 That way if you get home one night without a meal planned, you can pick one off the list to make.

 As mentioned before, lack of planning is the biggest barrier to people eating healthy.
 Use this meal planner as a place to start.
 Think of it as your index to fighting cancer!